About Central and North West London NHS Foundations Trust

-The mental health response to the Grenfell Tower fire is provided by Central and Northwest London Mental Health Foundation Trust (CNWL).
-Screen and treat is the approach they have used to deal with the potential high incidence of trauma.
-This approach is based on strong clinical evidence.
+The response to the trauma caused by the Grenfell Tower fire is provided by Central and North West London NHS Foundation Trust (CNWL).
+Screen and treat is the approach they have used to deal with the high incidence of trauma.
+This approach is based on strong clinical evidence and the therapy team is probably the largest trauma service in the country.

-The mental health response will develop into a longer-term offer to support trauma, emotional health and other physical and mental health needs.
+The wellbeing response will develop into a longer-term offer to support trauma, emotional health and other physical and mental health needs.

 About the CNWL Outreach team